Docs Menu

 Tip

-To configure your change stream to include the pre-image, see the Pre-image Configuration Example.
+To configure your change stream to record the pre-image in change events, see the Pre-image Configuration Example.

-To configure your change stream to include the post-image, see the Post-image Configuration Example.
+To configure your change stream to record the post-image in change events, see the Post-image Configuration Example.

-To create a collection with the pre-image and post-image option using the driver, specify an instance of ChangeStreamPreAndPostImagesOptions and call the createCollection() method as shown in the following example:
+To use the driver to create a collection with the pre-image and post-image options enabled, specify an instance of ChangeStreamPreAndPostImagesOptions and call the createCollection() method as shown in the following example:

 CreateCollectionOptions collectionOptions = new CreateCollectionOptions();